stokeydev/pa1/README.md

 ### **Acknowledgements**
-- I would like to acknowledge my Code Institute mentor, Richey Malhotra, for his support, guidance and encouragement on this project.
+- I would like to acknowledge my mentor, Richey Malhotra, for his support, guidance and encouragement on this project.
 - I would also like to thank my family and friends for testing my work and offering positive thoughts throughout the project.